National Union of Mineworkers (Great Britain): The Miners' Strike, 1984–85

 In the 1980s, because many coal mines were overwhelmingly unprofitable, the Conservative government headed by Margaret Thatcher sought to close them and privatise the rest.
 In some areas, the NUM was militant and threatened strikes in 1981 when the government raised the issue.
 As the government was not ready for a confrontation, it negotiated a settlement with the union, and backed down from the closures.
-In what the NUM considered a confrontational move, Ian MacGregor, who had overseen cutbacks and closures at British Steel Corporation, was appointed head of the National Coal Board by Thatcher in 1983.
+In what the NUM considered a confrontational move, Ian MacGregor, who had overseen cutbacks and closures at British Steel Corporation, was appointed head of the National Coal Board (NCB) by Thatcher in 1983.

 In 1984, after secretly stockpiling coal at power stations, the NCB announced the closure of 20 pits.
-Local regions organised strikes but NUM President Arthur Scargill, without a national ballot of the union's membership, declared a national strike in March 1984, which was ruled illegal in England, making striking miners ineligible for benefits.
-Support for the strike was not universal; in some areas such as North Wales, support was small but great in others such as South Wales.
+Local regions organised strikes but NUM President Arthur Scargill, without a national ballot of the union's membership, declared a national strike in March 1984, which was ruled illegal in England and Wales, making striking miners ineligible for benefits.
+Support for the strike was not universal; in some areas such as North Wales support was small, but great in others such as South Wales.
 Also, Yorkshire was more enthusiastic about the strike than Nottinghamshire where many miners refused to strike.

-Margaret Thatcher described the strikers as the "enemy within", but Scargill was equally confrontational.
+Margaret Thatcher described Scargill as the "enemy within", but Scargill was equally confrontational.
 Picket lines were stationed outside the pits and other industrial sites requiring coal and violent clashes with police were common.
 Strikers had no source of income and some were forced by circumstances to cross the picket lines as reluctant "scabs".
 The strike ended on 3 March 1985 and the miners returned to work without agreement with the NCB.
 The strike was unsuccessful and its failure was an era-defining moment in British politics.
 Following the strike large numbers of collieries were closed.